 To date, I have not been able to locate any information about the village, nor about our family when they were living here.

 Old postcard, Schwieben.
 Source: image sent by email to Clare Weissenberg, pers. archive

-A brief note on place names
+A note on place names

-In Polish, the town is now Świbie, the administrative district is Gmina Wielowieś, in the province of Województwo śląskie (Upper Silesia in English, or Oberschlesien in German; Górny Śląsk in Polish), in southern Poland.
+In Polish, Schwieben is now Świbie, the administrative district is Gmina Wielowieś, in the province of Województwo śląskie.
+The area was Upper Silesia in English, Oberschlesien in German, and Górny Śląsk in Polish – located in southern Poland.

 The region’s geo-political history is more complex than this suggests, but it gets us sufficiently orientated from the 1900s to the present day.

 Throughout, I have tended to use the old German names primarily, because this is what is given in our family letters and documents.
 Where I need to locate places on a map, however, or where I feel it is otherwise helpful, I have also provided the present-day Polish names.